vrenda720/Distributional_RL_Decision_and_Control/README.md

 # Distributional RL Decision and Control

-This repository provides the code implementation of our RA-L paper.
+This repository provides the code implementation of our RA-L paper [here](https://arxiv.org/abs/2412.09466).
 We developed an ASV decision making and control policy based on Actor Critic Implicit Quantile Networks (AC-IQN), and integrated it into a navigation system that works in congested multi-vehicle environments, under the influence of wind and wave disturbances on ASV motion and perception.
 The performance of our approach is shown in the video [here](https://robustfieldautonomylab.github.io/Lin_RA-L_2024_10-FinalVideo.mp4).

 <p align="center">
 <img width="890" height="480" src="AC_IQN_based_system.jpg">